MikeGale/Goggles01/README.md

 >
 > Another example, /foo.js^ will match: 'https<nolink>://example.org/foo.js', 'https<nolink>://example.org/foo.js?param=42', 'https<nolink>://example.org/foo.js/' but it will *not* match 'https<nolink>://example.org/foo.jsx' (because it is not followed by a separator).

-Also note that the maximum number of carets allowed in a given instruction is limited.
+Also note that only 2 carets are allowed in an instruction.

     /this/is/a/pattern^
     |https://example.org^